Model-Free Power System Stability Enhancement with Dissipativity-Based Neural Control: Methodology

 where $\theta$ refers to all the NN parameters, $(*)$ is the violation of the dissipativity condition, $\varepsilon_{\text{d}} > 0$ is a small margin that encourages the violation to be smaller and provides more safety, and $\mathcal{B}$ is a batch of data tuples $d_k=(x_k,x_{k+1},u_k)$.
 We use the softplus function because it is smooth and its gradient does not disappear when the input is non-positive.
 We use the maximum loss within a batch instead of the usual average loss because we want a conservative result where the largest violation should be non-positive.

 Next, the loss corresponding to stability condition \eqref{delta} is:

-where $\varepsilon_\Delta>0$ is again a small margin that encourages larger minimum eigenvalues, and $\min \text{eig}(\cdot)$ computes the smallest eigenvalue of the input.
-Therefore, \eqref{loss_delta} punishes the smallest negative eigenvalue of $\Delta(x_k)$, driving it positive definite.
+where $\varepsilon_\Phi>0$ is again a small margin that encourages larger minimum eigenvalues, and $\min \text{eig}(\cdot)$ computes the smallest eigenvalue of the input.
+Therefore, \eqref{loss_delta} punishes the smallest negative eigenvalue of $\Phi(x_k)$, driving it positive definite.

-To utilize Theorem 3 and optimize long-term performance on top of stability, we compare \eqref{eq:optimal} and \eqref{eq:optimal_disp} and find it beneficial to let $\tilde l(x,u)+x^T\Delta(x)x+u^TR(x)u$ be equal to a user-defined cost $l(x,u)$.
-Therefore, we define the following cost shaping loss function:
+To utilize Theorem 3 and optimize long-term performance on top of stability, we compare \eqref{eq:optimal} and \eqref{eq:optimal_disp} and observe that if $\tilde l(x,u)+x^T\Phi(x)x$ is equal to a user-defined cost $l(x,u)$, control \eqref{control} will be optimal with respect to $l(x, u)$.
+Therefore, we define the following cost shaping loss function to punish the difference between the user-defined cost and the cost in Theorem 3: